Physiotherapy at Fitzpatrick Referrals

 Ongoing physiotherapy support

-Our chartered physiotherapists follow most patients as outpatients once they have gone home for recuperation.
-These cases are then discharged with a home care plan that includes specific advice and a home exercise programme.
-Many of these cases will then return for outpatient rehabilitation where their recovery is then progressed until either full function is achieved or your dog’s clinician deems it appropriate for them to be discharged.
+Many of these cases will then return for outpatient rehabilitation, where their recovery is then progressed until either full function is achieved or your dog or cat’s clinician deems it appropriate for them to be discharged.
 A lot of these cases will visit us again in the future for maintenance sessions to allow recurrence of any issues.

 Physiotherapy team working with a patient